 She is extremely introverted person, and I realized I had to do some very intentional parenting for us both to survive until graduation day.

-Looking back now, months later, also introverted brother through high school a few years before, we admit we made some mistakes, but we also realize we did a few things right.
+Looking back now, months later, we admit we made some mistakes.
+But we also realize we did a few things right.

 Although every child is unique, here are some things we did that might help you and your introverted student survive high school…